ConnerArdman/Code-Quality-Guide/README.md

   <a name="variables--one-let"></a><a name="1.3"></a>
   - [1.3](#variables--one-let) Use one `let` or `const` declaration per variable or assignment.

     > Why?
-It’s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+It’s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,`.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
     // bad